Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Choosing by automatic elbow detectors

-Here, we are interested in finding an interval of $z$ values denoted $[k_1^*,k_2^*]$ that possibly contains the optimal value $z^*$ and, more generally, contains reasonable values of $z$ from a practical point of view.
-With this purpose, we generalize the universal automatic elbow detector (UAED) in \cite{UAEDmorgado2023universal} in three distinct directions: \begin{itemize} \item Non-uniform sampling in the $z$-domain, i.e., the distances $|z_{k+1}-z_k|$ are different, and can change with $k$. \item The new technique can handle also continuous values of the inputs $z$ in $V(z)$.
-This means that $z$ can be a discrete or a continuous variable (the discrete scenario ca be considered a special case). \item The output of the new algorithm will be an interval $[k_1^*,k_2^*]$, instead of just one value (i.e., instead of a unique elbow point).
-This is important because, in many applications, there exists a range of values that yield similar performance, allowing the user to choose the most suitable one in this range.
-Moreover, this procedure also provides information on the uncertainty in the system. \end{itemize}
+\item {The method accounts for non-uniform sampling in the $z$-domain, i.e., distances $|z_{k+1}-z_k|$ may vary with $k$.}

+\item The new technique can handle continuous values of the inputs $z$ in $V(z)$. {This means that $z$ can be either a discrete or a continuous variable, with the discrete case being a particular instance.}

+\item {The new algorithm returns an interval $[k_1^*,k_2^*]$ rather than a single elbow point.} This is important because, in many applications, there exists a range of values that yield similar performance, allowing the user to choose the most suitable value in this range.
+Moreover, this procedure also provides information on the uncertainty in the system.